gwarzecha/e-commerce-exercise/README.md

   ## Description:

-  This project was an exercise in creating the back end of an e-commerce application using mysql, Sequelize, and an assortment of other npm packages.
+  This project was an exercise in creating the back-end functionality of an e-commerce application using mysql, Sequelize, and an assortment of other npm packages.

   ## Table of Contents: